Alxflem/DA109A_GROUP16/README.md

 ## Project Download

-1. Download the project to your local machine.
+1. Download the project from: https://github.com/Alxflem/DA109A_GROUP16/archive/refs/tags/V1.zip

+2. extract the files from the downloaded zip file

 ## Backend Setup

-2. Open the terminal/command prompt.
+3. Open the terminal/command prompt on your computer
-3. Navigate to the "DA109A_GROUP16" folder.
+4. Navigate to the "DA109A_GROUP16" folder where you extracted the zipped files
-4. Change directory to the backend folder:
+5. Change directory to the backend folder:

     ```bash
     cd backend
     ```

-5. Install the required Python packages:
+6. Install the required Python packages:

     ```bash
-    pip install flask flask-cors requests psycopg2-binary
+    pip install flask flask-cors requests psycopg2
     ```

     If the above command doesn't work, you can try: